 I’ve been a “vegetarian” for just over two years now.
 I put the word in quotes it because I don’t consider it party of my identity.
 I cheat a lot.
 My girlfriend and I still go out for steak, now and then.
-Our morals made us cut meat out of our diet.
-But sometimes our cravings get the best of us, or our options are too limited.
+Our morals made us cut meat out of our diet but sometimes our cravings get the best of us.
+And sometimes our options are so limited, it’s just easier to eat meat.
 We’re somewhere on the spectrum of a new category of eaters—convenientarians.
 Vegetarian, but only when it’s convenient.

 The good news is that it’s easy to be vegetarian these days.
 When people ask me what it was like to stop eating meat, I can honestly reply that my diet hasn’t changed very much.
 I still enjoy burgers, bolognese sauce, chicken wraps, and many of my favourite meat dishes thanks to a growing selection of imitation meat.

 Things are different now.
-Environmental and animal welfare are increasingly driving product choices—leading to a growing market of convenientarians.
+Environmental and animal welfare are increasingly driving product choices.
+There is a growing market of convenientarians.
 We want to make more ethical decisions, but we’re creatures of habit.
 It’s hard to change.
 If we can substitute real meat with an ethical replacement—with no discernible difference—our habits can stay the same.